fstendel/liferay-ldap-example/LESSONS-LEARNED.md

 _Edit 2022-11-19 1_: Ok, it seems one can export something at the top level of instance scope.
 Something means: Not everything I changed.
 Well at least I was able to export the LDAP instance scope configs for now (still need to find a way to fill the password field in the confs tho).

+_Edit 2022-11-20 1_: Found a way to add the passwords to the config files.
+Not the best way yet, but we are getting there.
+The configuration file for the general LDAP export settings still doesn't work yet (the instance scope LDAPServer config works...).

+_Edit 2022-11-20 2_: Ok, I found the problem with the general LDAP export settings.
+The config file was missing the identifier (demarked by using ~<identifier>) the LDAPServer had.
+Rechecked if I did something wrong, but it seems exporting the settings via UI omits an idenfitier for the import/export config file).

 ### LDAP Server Configuration